mariusfredrichsen/uio/IN5170/notes/lecture3.md

     - using a split binary semaphore
     - easy to adapt to different cases

-### Condition Synchronization: Converting to SPlit Binary Semaphores
+### Condition Synchronization: Converting to Split Binary Semaphores
 - add two semaphores, one counter and one delay-sempahore
 - add signaling, SIGNAL
     - SIGNAL is crafted in a smart way based on the counters and delays to be fair